What Kitchen Gadgets Should You Bring to Your College Dorm?

 “You can lead a horse to water, but you can't make him participate in synchronized diving.” ― Cuthbert Soup, Another Whole Nother Story

-One of healthiest things you can do for your body is to drink plenty of water.
-Depending where you child is going to school, water may not taste the same as it does from your home faucet, so we are sending our daughter to school with a water filter pitcher.
-Even if the school's water is perfectly safe and I'm assuming it is, it may be highly chlorinated or taste a little funky.
+One of the healthiest things you can do for your body is to drink plenty of water.
+Depending on where your child goes to school, water may not taste the same as it does from your home faucet, so we are sending our daughter to school with a water filter pitcher.
+Even if the school's water is perfectly safe, and I'm assuming it is, it may be highly chlorinated or taste a little funky.

 One water filter I like for a college campus dorm is the Brita 5 Cup Metro Water Pitcher.
-For years we used a the 10-cup version of this pitcher but I've read 5-cup size can fit into many of those mini refrigerators kids rent for their room.
+For years we used the 10-cup version of this pitcher, but I've read 5-cup size can fit into many of those mini-refrigerators kids rent for their room.

 Utensils

-A fork, spoon and knife may not be something you think you need to send you kid to college with but I do.
-I know they could grab some silverware out of the cafeteria but I'm not about to promote that.
+You may not think you need to send your kid to college with a fork, spoon, and knife, but I do.
+I know they could grab some silverware from the cafeteria, but I'm not about to promote that.

 What Are You Sending Your Children to College With?

-These are just some of what I'm sending my daughter to college with for her dorm room but I'm guessing there are a lot more very cool and useful items I could add to this collection.
-If you have some ideas for tools, gadgets, appliances you think might be helpful, please send them to me in the comments section below.
+These are just some of what I'm sending my daughter to college with for her dorm room, but I'm guessing there are many more cool and useful items I could add to this collection.
+If you have some ideas for tools, gadgets, or appliances you think might be helpful, please send them to me in the comments section below.